memo33/sc4pac/docs/metadata.md

 [hogwarts-castle](https://raw.githubusercontent.com/memo33/sc4pac/main/docs/hogwarts-castle.yaml ':include :type=code yaml')

-A YAML file can contain any number of assets and packages, as long as they are separated by `---`.
+A YAML file can contain any number of assets and packages, as long as each asset or package definition is separated by `---` from the previous one.
 The location of the YAML files does not matter, so they can be organized in a directory structure.

 ## Options